Kimberly Osorio: Aftermath of trial

 On November 1, 2006, Judge Rakoff rejected the appeals of Mays, Scott and The Source.

 The Gossip Game

-Kim Osorio was a main cast member on the VH1 reality TV show, The Gossip Game.
+Osorio was a main cast member on the VH1 reality TV show The Gossip Game.
 The show followed the careers and personal lives of seven female media professionals working in the urban entertainment industry as radio personalities, journalists, and bloggers.
-The seven cast members are Vivian Billings, K. Foxx, JasFly, Sharon Carpenter, Candice Williams, and Angela Yee.
+The seven cast members were Vivian Billings, K. Foxx, JasFly, Sharon Carpenter, Candice Williams, and Angela Yee.
 The show focused on the competitive nature of media coverage of entertainment industry, as well as the particular difficulties female media professionals face when working in a male-dominated field.

 The show was produced by VH1 in conjunction with Magilla Entertainment, Mona Scott-Young, and District Media.
 The Gossip Game consisted of eight episodes, with the premiere airing on VH1 on April 1, 2013.